thrushlang/roadmap/quantum/README.md

 ------------------

 ``backends.md`` This article will briefly explain the backends and code generators available for quantum code generation and intermediate representation.
 It will also discuss applications that use [Q#](https://github.com/microsoft/qsharp) to model code generation.

+``qir/README.md`` Explains how QIR (Quantum Intermediate Representation), created by the QIR Alliance, can be used to standardize compiler design with a focus on quantum computing, using LLVM as an intermediary.